ktrinh93/Google-Books-Search/README.md

-# Create React Express App
+# Google Books Search App

-## About This Boilerplate
+## About This App

-This setup allows for a Node/Express/React app which can be easily deployed to Heroku.

-The front-end React app will auto-reload as it's updated via webpack dev server, and the backend Express app will auto-reload independently with nodemon.
+This app uses MERN (MongoDB, Express, React, Node) to implement a Google Books search and save application.
+Users are able to search for books using the Google Books API, save them to a reading list, and remove them from the list.
+To see a demo of this app, please see the "DemoVid.mp4" file (54 MB).
+Please note that the audio plays on track 1; try switching the audio tracks if you do not hear the audio explanation/walkthrough.

 ## Starting the app locally